Maps and Tourist Information

 - Interesting paper by Tobias Kraudzun on the Livelihoods of the ‘New Livestock Breeders’ in the Eastern Pamir, putting into historic context the importance of the nomadic herding economy to the region.

-- Visit this website to learn more about the ‘Yak house’ handcraft programme created in 2000 in Murghab district under the Pamir High Mountain Integrated project (PHIP) and implemented by ACTED
+- The ‘Yak house’ handcraft programme was created in 2000 in Murghab district under the Pamir High Mountain Integrated project (PHIP) and implemented by ACTED

 - The Eastern Pamir has attracted much research on the topic of agro-pastoralism as attempts are made to improve the livelihoods of the mountain societies of the region.
 Some of the publications regarding this can be found here.